Bio: Robin Goldsbury, BASc, MSc

 Robin’s ultimate allegiance is to a sustainable, vital Kootenay-Columbia.
 Her values are rooted in fairness, integrity, foresight, collaboration, rational thinking, inclusion and hard work.
 Her broad Kootenay experience, multitasking nature, strong people skills and positive, energetic approach, make Robin the best candidate for MP in Kootenay-Columbia.

-Robin’s heritage hails from the pioneering spirit of the Crowsnest Pass.
-Raised in Alberta, she married Reg, a Kootenay lad, and moved to the Cranbrook area thirty years ago.
-Her background managing corporate marketing came in handy when she ran Adeas, an in-house ad agency at Koocanusa Publications.
-She’s designed successful marketing campaigns for many Kootenay businesses.
+Robin hails from the pioneering spirit of the Crowsnest Pass and moved to the Cranbrook area thirty years ago.
+Her background managing corporate marketing came in handy when she ran Adeas, an in-house ad agency at Koocanusa Publications where she wrote the popular feature Healthline.
+She has designed successful marketing campaigns for many Kootenay businesses.

-From what started as a bet she couldn’t sell 'kindling', Robin built a thriving value-added forestry business that sold forest botanicals to the floral trade worldwide.
+From what started as a bet she couldn’t sell 'kindling', Robin built a thriving value-added forestry business that sold forest products to the floral trade worldwide.
 Her Kootenay Cone Company was the first licensed botanical collector in British Columbia, and at peak employed 45 people.
-She developed many sustainable harvesting techniques in use today.
-Concurrently, Robin and her partner purchased a Cranbrook motel.
+She developed many sustainable harvesting techniques still in use today.
+At the same time, Robin and her partner, Reg, purchased a Cranbrook motel.

 After 10 years in forestry Robin returned to school and completed a master’s degree in neuroscience.
 She landed on Kootenay Lake in 2007 where she and her partner built the iconic Dock n Duck Resort at the Balfour Ferry Landing.
 In 2014 Robin was recognized as a Top 10 Kootenay Business Operator.

-While raising two sons, Robin worked with many Kootenay non-profit organizations.
+While raising two sons, Robin worked with many non-profit organizations.
 She successfully managed her many projects with an entrepreneurial approach that’s sensitive to people and the environment.
-Her key strengths are researching, tested leadership, and award-winning strategy planning, implementation and management.
+Her key strengths are researching, tested leadership, and award-winning strategic planning, implementation and management.
+Robin gets things done.

 The federal climate of the early 2010s prompted Robin’s return to politics.
-While a young student, Robin represented over 60,000 students as Alberta Student Executive Council (ACTISEC) chair, and managed to glean a personal letter of recommendation from Brian Mulroney.
+While in College, Robin represented over 60,000 students as Alberta Student Executive Council (ACTISEC) chair, and managed to glean a personal letter of recommendation from Brian Mulroney.
 She found her home in the Liberal Party of Canada where she’s actively formed policy with the National Women’s Commission and pushed for the new Ministry of Rural Economic Development.
-Robin is also working on extended healthcare policies.
+Robin is also working on extended healthcare policies, green transportation and the new Adaptation Strategy for Climate Change

 A vote for Robin Goldsbury is a vote for forward action.
-Choose forward… choose who is best for Kootenay-Columbia… choose Robin Goldsbury in October.
+Be bold… choose who is best for Kootenay-Columbia… choose Robin Goldsbury on September 20th.